kescardoso/kescardoso/README.md

 ![](https://github.com/kescardoso/kescardoso/blob/master/images/header.png)

-🔭 **I’m currently working on:** my milestone project n.4, a Python-Django web app with Stripe checkout
+🔭 **I’m currently working on:** finishing my diploma training at Code Institute, and working on my milestone project n.4 (a Python-Django web app with Stripe checkout)

-🌱 **I’m currently learning:** How to tend for a home garden and to invest in Cryptocurrency
+🌱 **I’m currently learning:** How to tend for an appartment garden and how to invest in Cryptocurrency

-👯 **I’m looking to collaborate on:** an awesome Fintech and/or Cryptocurrency start-up or organization
+👯 **I’m looking to collaborate on:** an awesome Fintech and/or Cryptocurrency start-up or company

-⚡ **Fun fact:** I'm Italian-Brazilian, from France, and with a Canadian-English accent: I gave up placing where I'm from 🦄
+⚡ **Fun fact:** I'm Italian-Brazilian, from France, with a Canadian-English accent: I gave up placing where I'm from 🦄

 <hr>